 Perspectives // Loneliness and social connection

 Rethinking loneliness in an age of constant communication.
+What are people actually trying to preserve?

 By DAVID STUART BATHE